misft/memes-template-collection/README.md

-# memes-template-collection
+# Memes Collection
 Be the boys who contribute for a documentation lists of memes template that goes viral around the world.

 ## Attention
-Please note, use format that I provide below for each meme.
+Please note, use format that I provide below for each meme or you do some improvement like adding year for each meme.
+Just do whatever you want.
 Have fun contributing anyways!!

 ## Collection